Jakensori/Backend/README.md

 ## 💻 Project Introduction

 A project that means taking care of my meals and taking care of other people's meals with the food expenses users saved.
-Project name is derived from 'pass the hat' that means collecting money.
+Project name is derived from 'pass the hat' that means to ask a number of people to give money for something.

 **GOALS**